 Throughout the month of June, people across the globe join together in celebration of LGBTQ rights and culture for Pride Month.
 Although the LGBTQ community appreciates this support from their allies, there is yet one place left to tackle- an LGBTQ+ inclusive workplace.

 Over the past decade, inclusivity and diversity have significantly climbed up the corporate agenda.
 However, according to a Human right Campaign Foundation, 46% of LGBTQ+ workers aren’t open about sexual orientation in fear of homophobia, discrimination, and exclusion experienced at their workplace.

 In light of the importance of creating inclusive environments, here are 7 ways YOU can help make sure your workplace is LGBTQ+ inclusive.

-First, building a relationship with your colleagues is key to keep a pleasant and dynamic work environment.
-Although coffee break gossip builds friendship with co-workers, be careful not to make assumptions when talking about their personal lives or risk misgendering.
+First, building a relationship with your colleagues is key to keeping a pleasant and dynamic work environment.
+Although coffee break gossip builds a friendship with co-workers, be careful not to make assumptions when talking about their personal lives or risk misgendering.

 Second, leaders can lead by example and act as drivers of change.
 Therefore, lead by your values, and demand educational growth in your team.

 Remember, middle management is crucial to lead change.
-The reason being that they have a direct role in the day-to-day activities and behaviours in the workplace.
+The reason is that they have a direct role in the day-to-day activities and behaviours in the workplace.

 Thrive for a positive impact on your employees by showing consideration and kindness.
 Remember, a valued employee is a productive worker!